-When you configure Oracle WebLogic Server to send log data to USM Appliance, you can use the Oracle WebLogic Server plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Oracle WebLogic Server to send log data to USM Appliance, you can use the Oracle WebLogic Server plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating Oracle WebLogic Server